JieZ111/POST/README.md

 # Prototype Optimization and Self-Training for Few-Shot 3D Point Cloud Semantic Segmentation
+Our work on few-shot 3D point cloud segmentation has been accepted for publication by Computer-Aided Design.
+If you find our work useful, please cite our paper:

+J. Zhou, Y. Zhao, and F. Zhong.
+Prototype optimization and self-training for few-shot 3D point cloud semantic segmentation.
+Computer-Aided Design, 190:103976, 2026.
+DOI: 10.1016/j.cad.2025.103976.
 ## Code under the experimental setup of attMPTI [1]

 ### Installation